Taste of Sunshine Stir Fry Sauce

-Welcome our newest contributor to the My Own Ideas blog, Zoe Bevers!
+Welcome our newest contributor to the Idea Land blog, Zoe Bevers!
 Zoe lives in Orlando, Florida where she works at a law firm.
 During her free time she enjoys the outdoors, going on bike rides, creative cooking and DIY.
 She has some great ideas to share and we are excited for her to join our blog community!

 Upon picking up everything and moving across the country, I made the conscious choice that I would be cooking more meals and being more creative with my ingredient choices.
 I wanted to substitute anything I could find for red meat and the fattier animal products I was used to eating.
 A large part of my sustainable transformation is Asian inspired cuisine.